W/O Ram: Plot

 Rocky attacks Deeksha with a concealed gun, but she is hit on the shoulder and shoots Rocky to death with the gun stolen from the Senior Inspector who is also killed by her.
-A recovered Chary reaches the spot and covers up the scene.
+A recovered Chari reaches the spot and covers up the scene.
 The film ends with Deeksha going in an ambulance, remembering how her uncle attempted to molest her and she punished him by making him slip in bathroom floor wet with soap water.